What does it mean to remineralize? The process is the storage of minerals in hard tissue, such as teeth.

 Teeth are bathed, so to speak, in a tub that is supersaturated with minerals and thus can repair minor mineral losses and compensate for acid attacks by storing minerals.

-Oral hygiene with fluoride-containing substances can restore balance in case it is lost and support its process.
+Oral hygiene with hydroxyapatite, a newly discovered, safer, and more effective method to treat tooth decay can restore balance in case it is lost and support its process.

 With regard to teeth, tooth decay is probably the most common symptom of insufficient remineralization.
 Tooth decay occurs, among other things, in patients with hyposalivation.